 I look forward to getting to know you, and discussing this immensely ennobling, indispensable, and far-reaching topic of our time.
 Welcome!

-Here then is eternal life—to know the only wise and true God—you have got to learn how to be a God yourself in order to save yourself, to make yourselves Gods, to be Kings and Priests to God, the same as all Gods have done—by going from a small capacity to a great capacity, from a small degree to another, from grace to grace, from exaltation to exaltation, until the resurrection—till they are able to dwell in everlasting burnings, to sit in glory, as doth those who sit enthroned in everlasting power who have gone before… The mind of man [the soul or spirit] is as immortal as, and coequal with, God himself… Some shall rise to the everlasting burnings of God; for God dwells in everlasting burnings…2
+Here then is eternal life—to know the only wise and true God—you have got to learn how to be a God yourself in order to save yourself, to be Kings and Priests to God, the same as all Gods have done—by going from a small capacity to a great capacity, from a small degree to another, from grace to grace, from exaltation to exaltation, until the resurrection—till they are able to dwell in everlasting burnings, to sit in glory, as doth those who sit enthroned in everlasting power who have gone before… The mind of man [the soul or spirit] is as immortal as, and coequal with, God himself… Some shall rise to the everlasting burnings of God; for God dwells in everlasting burnings…2

 The Union of Human and Divine Consciousness Weaving the Fabric of Space and Time In Which the Self and Its Surroundings Are Embedded3

 He further described the painting in this way:

 During deep meditation, I entered a state where all energy systems in my body were completely aligned and flowing.
 It was in this state that I envisioned Theologue… I stared into an infinite regress of electric perspective grids that radiated from my brain/mind and led to the horizon.
 A mystic fire engulfed me… I was seeing both the perceptual grid of my mind on which space and time are woven, and the universal mind which was both the source and the weaving loom.4